 We also liked the variety of viewpoints Harvest gives you of your work.
 You can set up a variety of projects and access reports that show you exactly how much of your valuable time you’re using on different tasks and clients — which is key for maximizing your rates.

 Cons: Our original “con” for Harvest was that their time tracker was tucked away and hard to find on their site; however, they’ve since reconfigured the site and “Time” is now the very first tab at the top… so… no cons, really!

 Free Plan: Yes.
-You can have one user (yourself) and send invoices to unlimited clients.
+You can have one user (yourself) and send invoices to unlimited clients with two active projects.

 Paid Plans: $12 per month for one user and unlimited clients – which also allows you to use their apps and online extensions.
 Plus, you get a 10% discount if you pay for it yearly, and you can try it out with a 30-day trial (no credit card required).

 Best For: Writers who regularly invoice the same client with similar projects (as the software easily allows you to set up reusable templates), as well as those who really want to key into where their time is going.

 Pros: Quaderno was specifically made and marketed toward freelancers, and our initial impression was that they “got” us.